eraybasar/pesdk-docs/_guides/html5/v5_rc_3/features/stickers.md

           {
             identifier: 'custom_sticker',
             name: 'Custom Sticker',
-            thumbnailURI: '', // path to the sticker, relative to the sticker asset directory
+            thumbnailURI: '', // path to the thumbnail, relative to the sticker asset directory
             stickerURI: '..', // path to the sticker, relative to the sticker asset directory
             tintMode: 'none', // Default: 'none', Other options: 'solid', 'colorized'
             resizeMode: 'keepAspect'  // Default: 'keepAspect', Other options:: 'keepAspect', 'unrestricted'